craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/d_ Chapter Five - Level Four; Four Corners.md

 - The Barracks hold many lower power creatures that made their home here, and they are modestly housed, but are malnourished and conditioned to attack non-Kobolds on detection.
 - Blind Dogs, Mindless Guand, Mountain Cats, and even some Madwalkers are common in the Fourth level of Kailkeep.
 #### False Oasis
 - A pool of water being fed by the walls of the mountain is the main feature of this room.
-A poor trap, this water is simply non-potable, and will inflict the Poisoned condition upon consumption if the consumer does not succeed on a DC 18 Con Save.
+A poor trap, this water is simply non-potable, and will inflict the Poisoned condition for 36 hours upon consumption if the consumer does not succeed on a DC 18 Con Save.